 Sixth Form tutors are responsible for the students' welfare and academic progress.
 Meetings take place every week to set targets and to monitor progress by, for example, discussing Challenge Grade Reviews.
-Overseeing the tutors are Heads of Year and there is a Head of Sixth Form overseeing the whole structure.
+Supporting the tutors are Heads of Year and there is a Head of Sixth Form overseeing the whole structure.
 Each student has more than one member of staff to encourage and support them, so that a number of key teachers get to know them well.

-One of the main responsibilities of tutors is to provide guidance on higher education; most of the Sixth Form continues to university.
-With the College's Head of Higher Education, tutors advise on the choice of course and choices of higher education institution.
+One of the main responsibilities of tutors is to provide guidance on a student's next steps.
+For those applying to university, the College's Head of Higher Education and Director of Futures work with tutors to advise on choice of course and higher education institution.
 Tutors also assist with the completion of UCAS forms including the preparation of personal statements.
 Hurst's UCAS references are accurate and valuable because of the close relationships between students and their teachers.